contractor-jim/iScream/README.md

 This also gives me a playground to play about with the more recent language, library and SDK changes in Swift / SwiftUI / iOS.

 > [!IMPORTANT]
 > In addition to this I wanted to try out a bunch of Architectures with the latest SwiftUI changes including navigation.
 This project is done as a ViperC Architected project.
-Though I know isn't recommended by Apple and sometimes frowned upon, I wanted to see how well it would fair in a more modern SwifTUI world for a bit of fun.
+Though I know isn't recommended by Apple and sometimes frowned upon, I wanted to see how well it would fair in a more modern SwiftUI world for a bit of fun.

 ## Features
 > [!NOTE]